-Children’s Summer Program features group and individual treatment designed teach children skills for success, such as how to understand and manage their emotions, interact appropriately with others, and problem-solve, and incorporates games, group activities and field trips to practice these skills under the guidance of a master-level therapist.
+Children’s Summer Program features group and individual treatment designed to teach children skills for success, such as how to understand and manage their emotions, interact appropriately with others and problem-solve.
+The program also incorporates games, group activities and field trips to practice these skills under the guidance of a master-level therapist.

 Children’s Community Action Team

 The Community Action (CAT) Team is a self-contained, integrated, multi-disciplinary team providing comprehensive, intensive, community-based treatment to families with children and youth at risk of out-of home placement due to mental health disorders.
-Medial staff provides psychiatric care, basic health status checks and works with the family to maintain medical records and linkages to community health care practitioners.
+Medical staff provides psychiatric care, basic health status checks and works with the family to maintain medical records as well as linkages to community health care practitioners.

 Children 11-21 years of age with:

-- Involvement with DJJ or multiple episodes involving law enforcement, and
+- Involvement with DJJ or multiple episodes involving law enforcement